Who are the Woodland Trust?

 Find out more about your rights under data protection law on the Information Commissioner's Office website.

 You can ask for a copy of your personal info by sending us a 'subject access request'.
-Email email@example.com
+Email us at email@example.com

 We try to respond to all valid requests within one month.
 It might take us a bit longer if complicated or if you’ve made more than one request.
 We’ll always let you know if it will take longer than a month.

 Keeping your information secure is important to us and we have systems to stop personal data being lost or used in the wrong way.
 We’ll only give your information to people who need to use it, for example employees of the Woodland Trust.
 Anyone using your information must follow our rules and look after it carefully.

 If you’re unhappy about how we’ve used your personal information you can talk to our data protection officer.

 If you’re unhappy with our response, or you think we’re not handling your personal information in accordance with the law, you can make a complaint on the Information Commissioner’s Office website.
 But please talk to us first before you contact them and we’ll try our best to help.

 Our data protection officer can be contacted by writing to: